-- Board Member, including the Chairman-\$50,000 per year; - Chair of Audit Committee-an additional \$15,000 per year, other Audit Committee members-an additional \$10,000 per year, - · Chair of Compensation Committee-an additional \$10,000 per year, other Compensation Committee members-and additional \$5,000 per year; and - Chair of Nominating and Corporate Governance Committee-an additional \$10,000 per year, other Nominating and Corporate Governance Committee members-an additional \$5,000 per year.
+- Board Member, including the Chairman-\$50,000 per year; - · Chair of Audit Committee-an additional \$15,000 per year, other Audit Committee members-an additional \$10,000 per year, - Chair of Compensation Committee-an additional \$10,000 per year, other Compensation Committee members-and additional \$5,000 per year; and - Chair of Nominating and Corporate Governance Committee-an additional \$10,000 per year, other Nominating and Corporate Governance Committee members an additional \$5,000 per year.

-In connection with the IPO, each non-employee director received a restricted stock grant of 5,000 shares.
-For each annual meeting after the IPO, each non-employee director is also entitled to receive an annual restricted stock grant on the date of our annual meeting equal to \$60,000 divided by the fair market value of our common stock on the date of grant.
+Each non-employee director is also entitled to receive an annual restricted stock grant on the date of our annual meeting equal to \$60,000 divided by the fair market value of our common stock on the date of grant.